TareqRafed/x86_x64-algos/README.md

        cd x86/nasm
        make File=%Name of the algo you want to run%

-   *Note: You should only pass the root files in x86/nasm* *Example:*
+   *Note: You should only pass the root file name in x86/nasm* *Example:*